proclamus/proclamus/README.md

 - 🔭 I’m currently working as FullStack using Java, C#, python, HTML, CSS, Javascript, React.
 - 🌱 I wanna learn Flutter in the future and master my knowledge with C#.
-- 🤔 My GitHUB is a little empty, I wanna fill it with more projects that use backend projects.
+- 🤔 My GitHUB is a little empty, I wanna fill it with more projects that use backend technologies.
 - ⚡ Fact:  I love good music and online games in my free time.

 <!--